-- added May 2013: free chapter from Unburning Alexandria on SF Signal!
+- science fiction: free chapter from Unburning Alexandria on SF Signal!

-- "Obama vs. Romney as Social vs. Mass Media" - new brief article in Centro Argentino de Estudios Internacionales, which furthers the political analysis in New New Media
+- media theory: "Obama vs. Romney as Social vs. Mass Media" - brief article in Centro Argentino de Estudios Internacionales, which furthers the political analysis in New New Media

-- "Everyone a Diplomat in the Digital Age"- new essay in Public Diplomacy Magazine, which furthers some of the analysis of The Arab Spring in New New Media
+- media theory: "Everyone a Diplomat in the Digital Age"- essay (July 2012) in Public Diplomacy Magazine, which furthers some of the analysis of The Arab Spring in New New Media

-- the first chapter of my science fiction novel, The Plot to Save Socrates (2006)
+- science fiction: first chapter of my science fiction novel, The Plot to Save Socrates (2006)

-- the complete radio play of my novelette, "The Chronology Protection Case," performed at the Museum of Television and Radio ... you also might enjoy Jay Kensinger's 2002 short film of The Chronology Protection Case, available for free
+- science fiction: the complete radio play of my novelette, "The Chronology Protection Case," performed at the Museum of Television and Radio ... you also might enjoy Jay Kensinger's 2002 short film of The Chronology Protection Case, available for free

-- songs from my 1972 album, Twice Upon a Rhyme
+- music: songs from my 1972 album, Twice Upon a Rhyme

 - podcasts with advice to writers ... interviews

-And, now on Kindle and Nook for under $5.00 ... "author's cut" ebooks of The Silk Code, winner of the Locus Award for Best First Novel of 1999 ... and The Plot to Save Socrates ... and the long-awated sequel to The Plot to Save Socrates - Unburning Alexandria!
+And on Kindle ... inexpensive "author's cut" ebooks of The Silk Code, winner of the Locus Award for Best First Novel of 1999 ...
+The Consciousness Plague ...
+The Pixel Eye ...
+The Plot to Save Socrates ... and the long-awated sequel to The Plot to Save Socrates - Unburning Alexandria!